Are Sky Sports and The Golf Channel about to give up their TV rights to the DP World Tour?

 As part of an exclusive interview in the next edition of Today’s Golfer (on sale: November 28), Kinnings revealed that he still “expects” new deals to be agreed with both Sky Sports and The Golf Channel, whose own partnership with the Wentworth-based circuit dates back to 1995 when the US TV network first launched.

 Getting both deals over the line would represent a significant coup for Kinnings, who replaced Keith Pelley at the helm on April 2, 2024.
-He’s already been forced to delay the announcement of the 2025 DP World Tour schedule as they struggle to tie down sponsors for tournaments.
+He’s already been forced to scrap the European Open and Scandinavian Mixed next season after failing to bring new sponsors on board, and we also understand HSBC has walked away from its title sponsorship of the Abu Dhabi Championship.

-In better news, we understand that Rolex have agreed to extend their association with the Tour and the lucrative Rolex Series, which is expected to remain at five tournaments next season.
+In better news, our sources have told us that Rolex has agreed to extend their association with the Tour and the lucrative Rolex Series, which will once again feature five tournaments next season.

 About the author